SFDO-Tooling/CumulusCI/docs/config.rst

 To replace a flow step, name the task or flow to run instead of the current step.

-Example: To replace the default fourth step of the ``dev_org`` flow with a custom task that loads data into a dev environment, specify the custom task to run instead.
+For example, to replace the default fourth step of the ``dev_org`` flow with a custom task that loads data into a dev environment, specify the custom task to run instead.

 .. code-block:: yaml